khathuynh/blog/content/posts/touch-my-toes.md

 sometimes i believe there is a way out

-Hot girl summer for me is not abt hookups its abt feeling good and safe and smiling all the way up to my ears, maybe going home with someone new, mostly trading out that need to go home by myself drunk off something strong as a practice for the worst case scenario, to know what i can handle, the twisted reality of how ive come to like this practice because it makes me feel one step ahead of the most malicious actors.
+Hot girl summer for me is not abt femme fatale its abt feeling good and safe and smiling all the way up to my ears, maybe going home with someone new, mostly trading out that need to go home by myself drunk off something strong as a practice for the worst case scenario, to know what i can handle, the twisted reality of how ive come to like this practice because it makes me feel one step ahead of the most malicious actors.
-My hot girl summer screams ventura california, dave and busters in san jose and the song sex money feelings die coming on without a single soul cramping my space, albeit in a crappy club my mom used to go to when she was younger, albeit knowing i am finally safe in my own skin.
+My hot girl summer screams ventura california, dave and busters in san jose and the song sex money feelings die coming on without a single soul cramping my space, albeit in a crappy club my mom used to go to when she was younger, knowing i am finally..

+SAFE IN MY OWN SKIN, if only for a moment.